ITCraftship/sharepoint-form-task/README.md

 - Create a SharePoint service which will allow us to fetch and add new contacts to our SharePoint .

-When creating and accessing you SharePoint API the name of your contacts list is your Firstname and secondName joined in CamelCase.
+When creating and accessing you SharePoint API the name of your contacts list is your Firstname and Lastname joined in CamelCase.

 Example
 ```